cpjobling/EG-247-Resources/portfolio/lab02/README.md

 See [Assessment and Feedback: Labwork Assessment](https://docs.google.com/spreadsheets/d/1zBK_d1xMYvOQXlUZyGBjb9WrfZukVC6MbsXH-zSES8k/edit?usp=sharing) for a detailed marking scheme.

-You will find it easiest to audit your completion of Exercise 6 by publishing the result by opening ``elem_signals.m`` as a Live Script file.
+You will find it easiest to audit your completion of Exercises 3 and 4 by publishing the result by opening ``elem_signals.m`` as a Live Script file.
 If you do this, please submit the Live Script File.

 ## Doing More